Statues all around: Why does no one stand with Bishan Singh Bedi?

 “People who surround you presently will never inform you that it’s WG Grace at Lord’s...
 Sir Jack Hobbs at the Oval...
 Sir Donald Bradman at the SCG...
 Sir Garfield Sobers at Barbados & Shane Warne of recent vintage at the MCG... who adorn their cricket stadia with the Spirit of Cricket never out of place,” Bedi reminded Rohan Jaitley in his letter.

 So why then did no one stand with Bedi?
-The answer, perhaps, lies in how the BCCI deals with the rabble-rousers.
+The answer, perhaps, lies in how the BCCI deals with the people who raise uncomfortable issues.
 Contracts will be lost, coaching positions will become unavailable, you won’t be deemed good enough for commentary or a place on the state or national selection committees.
 One of these things could happen to the dissenter or maybe even all.

 Bedi, now 74, doesn’t care for any of these things.